kubernetes-sigs/kube-scheduler-simulator/simulator/docs/simulator-server-config.md

 kubeSchedulerConfigPath: ""

 # This variable indicates whether the simulator will
-# import resources from an existing cluster or not.
+# import resources from an user cluster's or not.
 # Note, this is still a beta feature.
 externalImportEnabled: false